Sophie Lancaster, mother of slain Goth, dies in hospital

-The mother of slain goth Sophie Lancaster has died, the charity founded by her has announced.
+Sophie Lancaster, the mother of slain goths, has died, announced the charity she founded in her daughter’s name.

-Sylvia Lancaster, who founded the Sophie Lancaster Foundation in memory of her daughter, died Tuesday at Blackburn Hospital, the charity said in a statement on Facebook.
+Sylvia Lancaster, who founded the Sophie Lancaster Foundation in memory of her daughter, died suddenly on Tuesday at Blackburn Hospital, said a statement on Facebook.

-Ms Lancaster’s daughter was 20 when she was raised by a drunk teenager in a park in Bakup, Lancashire, in 2007.
+Ms. Lancaster’s daughter was 20 when she was lynched by a drunk teenager in a park in Bakup, Lancashire in 2007.

 The gang turns on her and her boyfriend, 21-year-old Rob Maltby, who survived the attack due to their alternate appearance.